British Rail Class 423: South Central/Southern

 By 2004 Southern had started to introduce Class 377 "Electrostar" units into service.
 Although first introduced in 2002, this did not initially affect the Class 423 as the older 'Phase 1' Class 421 4 CIG units were withdrawn first, due to their age and lower seating capacity.
 However, as more new units entered traffic, the first Class 423 units were withdrawn.
 Units selected for withdrawal were usually those with high mileage or in poor condition.
 By mid-2005 only a handful of units remained in traffic.
 The final diagrammed passenger service out of London was the 17:17 London Victoria to Eastbourne and Seaford on 19 August 2005, formed of units 3486 and 3535, plus 4 CIG unit 1866.
 Six units were subsequently retained for emergency cover.
 Unit 3514 was used on the Sussex Slammer railtour on Saturday 19 November 2005.

 The following Saturday saw the final slam door trains on Southern, when units 3490, 3505 and 3535 formed the 09:19 Brighton to London Victoria and 11:06 London Victoria to Brighton services (via Lewes due to engineering works); this being the last scheduled mainline passenger service using southern-electric slam-door stock (the very last passenger being an off-duty HM Inspector of Railways).
 Following this trip the stock was withdrawn from service and initially put into Lover's Walk depot before being moved (under its own power) to Battersea Stewart's Lane Depot (road 12) from where it was hauled away at 12:26hrs on 3 January 2006 by a class 47 locomotive for scrapping.

 One complete 4 VIP unit has been preserved, and two 4 VOP units remained in departmental use until March 2013.

 Class 423/1, nos.
-3414 and 3419 at London Waterloo on 19 July 2003.
+3414 and 3419 at London Waterloo in 2003.
 These units are painted in South West Trains livery.
 They have both since been withdrawn and scrapped.